|

 Investing in multi-unit properties

-Triplex, or Fourplex, you will need to do your due diligence.
+Triplex, Fourplex, or larger property, you will need to do your due diligence.

 units: